mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * Callbacks
     * Futures
     * Events and handlers
+* Netty’s alternative to ByteBuffer is ByteBuf

+## channel
 * Channel is a basic construct of Java NIO
     * an open connection to an entity such as a hardware device, a file, a network socket, or a program component that is capable of performing